arachne-framework/hello-module/README.md

 (hello/greeter :test.greeting/informal "Hi!")
 ```

-And the output when you start this Arachne app:
+And the output when you start an Arachne app using that config:
 ```
 Hola!
 Hi!